Please click on the picture above or click here to see our Capital Campaign brochure with Bishop Lopes’ new message

 Please note that we are a Roman Catholic community, in full communion with our Holy Father, Pope Francis.
 You do not have to have had any association with Anglicanism in order to attend any of our Masses or services.
 All Roman Catholics are permitted to receive Holy Communion at our Masses, and are most welcome to share in our life and fellowship.

-If you are eligible, and wish to become a member of the Ordinariate, please complete the form at the following link here.
+If you are eligible, and wish to become a member of the Ordinariate, please complete the form at the following link here and submit as per instructions on form.